phax/peppol-commons/README.md

 # News and noteworthy

-* v8.4.2 - work in progress
+* v8.5.0 - 2021-03-22
     * Updated to ph-commons 10
-    * Changed the JAXB binding for `xs:dateTime` to `java.time.OffsetDateTime`
+    * Changed the JAXB binding for XML Schema data time to `Offset*`
 * v8.4.1 - 2021-02-19
     * Updated the TrustStore to support the new Let's Encrypt root certificates for Peppol Directory
 * v8.4.0 - 2021-02-16